 When it comes to world building, one of the questions you have to ask yourself is: How do the people in your story- and on your planet- look like?
 And why do they look like that?
 Are their eyes bigger because their sun isn’t that bright?
 Is their skin darker because their sun is very warm?
 Are they monsters with tentacles or do they resemble humans?
 Why are they wearing that cloak, or that hairstyle?
 You should have a story behind each of these questions.
 And drawing your characters might help you build your world.

 I just wanted to share a little guide as to how I am drawing my aliens.
-This drawing does have a bit more than 70 layers, and shows Arikmé, the Alonian warlord (on the right) and Dagon Naikkipalli, the Alonian Head of State (on the left) from my series The Chariots of Orion.
+This drawing does have a bit more than 70 layers, and two extraterrestrials from The Chariots of Orion.

 When you have an idea how the drawing should roughly look like, dedicate the first layer to make a sketch.
 Don’t worry about the background just now, you can add that layer later.
 Note that I have also sketched the body parts that are not visible in the drawing.
 This is to make sure that the clothing fits the outlines of the bodies.